shivsgkashyap/shivkashyap/README.md

 # 👋 &nbsp; Hey there

 <div align="justify">
     My name is Shiv and I'm a Full Stack Developer who loves to work with web technologies 🤓.
 I'm a passionate learner and I'm always looking to challenge myself.
 I'm keen to work across all technologies and domains 💡.
 Right now my mind is focused on learning everything that is related to Web Development.
-I'm also passionate about exploring new technologies which I can leverage to solve real-life problems ✨.
+I'm always exploring new technologies which I can leverage to solve real-life problems ✨.

 </div>

 ### Talking about Personal Stuff:
-- 🛠 &nbsp; I’m currently working with React, Nodejs, Express, Mongodb (MERN Stack), Javascript, CSS, HTML etc.
+- 🛠 &nbsp; I’m currently working with React, Nodejs, Express, MongoDB (MERN Stack).
 - 🚀 &nbsp; I’m currently learning Full Stack Development.
 - 👨🏻‍💻 &nbsp; Most of my projects are available on [Github](https://github.com/shivsgkashyap).
 - 👾 &nbsp; You want to hear a JavaScript joke?
 I'll callback later!